cjgmj/testJpaSpecification/README.md

 # testJpaSpecification
 [QueryFilterOrder](https://github.com/cjgmj/testJpaSpecification/blob/master/src/main/java/com/cjgmj/testJpaSpecification/service/filter/QueryFilterOrder.java) is a class to get dynamic queries using JpaSpecificationExecutor into repository.
-It is a generic class, so you can use it in your own projects.
-I'm using Lombok so if you are not using it, you will need change some clases to create default constructor, constructor with all arguments and getters / setters.
+It is a generic class, so you can use it on your own projects.
+I'm using Lombok so if you are not using it, you will need change some classes to create default constructor, constructor with all arguments and getters / setters.

 ----
 ## Necessary classes